the magpies , an afl team from collingwood , melbourne vic

 The name given to the traditional games played at gatherings of up to fifty players, played over an extremely large area.
 Totemic teams were formed; however, to observers the game appeared to lack a team objective, having no real rules, scoring or winner.

+Individual players who consistently exhibited outstanding skills, such as leaping high over others to mumarki meaning “to catch” were often commented on.
 Games were played by the Djabwurrung and Jardwadjali people and others in western Victoria, and the Wurundjeri in the Yarra Valley, the Gunai people of Gippsland, and the Riverina in south-western New South Wales.

+The Warlpiri tribe of Central Australia played a very similar kicking and catching game with possum skins known as pultja.
 The game had a role in the formation of Australian rules football.
 This connection has become culturally important to many First Nations Australians, including celebrities and professional footballers from communities in which Australian rules football is highly popular.

-game ball: gunditjmara languageimage
+game ball: gunditjmara language

 melee